 This article aims at making amendments to the 1965’s Higher Education Act, particularly on section 459B to allow students who have more than one loan to consolidate them and facilitate repayment.
 This part established a temporary loan consolidation authority to handle some loans disbursed after July 1, 2006.
 It set out the categories of loans that qualify for consolidation including federal direct loans and other loans as well as the loans consolidation period.

-The benefits provided for under this act include participation in particular repayment plan, accrual of monthly disbursements as part of the public service loan forgiveness and toward a loan discharge, forbearance, and deferments.
+The benefits provided for under this act include participation in particular repayment plans, accrual of monthly disbursements as part of the public service loan forgiveness and toward a loan discharge, forbearance, and deferments.

 Section 3: Exemptions from other laws

-In the part, the act outlines other statutes that shall not apply to it regarding the student loan consolidation and refinancing.
-Some of such laws inapplicable include the Paperwork Reduction Act, mainly chapter 35 of title 44, and the rulemaking requirements entrenched in the Higher Education Act of 1965, particularly Section 482(c) and 492.
+In this part, the act outlines other statutes that shall not apply to it regarding the student loan consolidation and refinancing.
+Some of such laws inapplicable include the Paperwork Reduction Act, mainly chapter 35 of title 44, and the rule making requirements entrenched in the Higher Education Act of 1965, particularly Section 482(c) and 492.